 - trust institutions

-Select a financial institution where you have an account because signature guarantee providers usually restrict this service to existing customers.
-They can charge a fee but often do not -- signature guarantees are part of many institutions' normal customer services.
+The SEC recommends that you select a financial institution where you have an account because signature guarantee providers usually restrict this service to existing customers.
+They can charge a fee but often do not – signature guarantees are part of many institutions' normal customer services.

 Signature Guarantee Requirements